mbbu/Transcriptomics_project/Documentation/RNASeq_pipeline.md

                     ${name}_2.trim.fastq.gz ${name}_2un.trim.fastq.gz \
                     HEADCROP:11
 done
+PE - paired end
+HEADCROP -removes the first 11 bases of the reads

 ```
 The trimmed reads are then checked for quality.
 ## Mapping
-RNA Seq reads are mapped to the reference genome.**hisat2** is a fast and sensitive splice-aware aligner that compresses the genome using an
+RNA Seq reads are mapped to the reference genome preferably using a splice aware aligner like **hisat** or **STAR**.
-indexing scheme to reduce the amount of space needed to store the genome.
+**hisat2** is a fast and sensitive splice-aware aligner that compresses the genome using an indexing scheme to reduce the amount of space needed to store the genome.
 This also makes the genome quick to search, using a whole-genome index.We use samtools to convert the output file from mapping to bam format and to index the bam files.Indexing creates a searchable index of sorted bam files required in some programs.

 ```
 #Building a reference genome index